Favianna Rodriguez

-Background
+Favianna Rodriguez (born September 26, 1978) is an American visual artist, and activist, known for her work in political posters, graphic arts, and public art.
+Her artwork topics include global politics, economic injustice, interdependence, patriarchy, migration, and sexual liberation.
+She worked as a director of the National Arts Organization CultureStrike, in which writers, visual artists, and performers engage in migrant rights.

+Early life and education

-Rodriguez was born in the Fruitvale neighbourhood of east Oakland, California in 1978.
-Her parents are Peruvian, having migrated to California from Peru in the late 1960s.
-Rodriguez's artistic talents emerged at a young age; during primary school Rodriguez won art contests and once appeared on Spanish television to share her artwork.
-Her parents supported her art but pressured her to pursue a career in medicine or engineering.
+Rodriguez was born in the Oakland, California in 1978, in the Fruitvale neighborhood.
+Her parents are Peruvian and migrated to California in the late 1960s.
+Rodriguez herself identifies as a queer latina with Afro-Peruvian roots.
+She attended Centro Infantil school in Oakland in her early childhood.
+In Mexico, Rodriguez became interested in political artwork.
+Learning from politically-engaged works of Frida Kahlo, she began to identify with both Kahlo herself and her powerful political works.

-Fruitvale is a predominantly Latinx neighbourhood and here Rodriguez experienced and became aware of anti-Latinx racism.
-She observed that students from her community were under-served by the school system and profiled as gang members while she only saw a negative representation of women of colour in the media.
-Reportedly, to better shape her adolescence, Rodriguez went to live in Mexico City from age 13 to 15, first with her aunt and then in a rented room.
-Here she became interested in politically engaged artwork, learning the political context of murals and the work of Frida Kahlo with whom she immediately identified.
-Upon her return to Oakland, she became involved with activism and other Latinx organizers.
-She created the first Latino club at her school.
+Fruitvale is a predominantly Latino neighborhood.
+Here, Rodriguez experienced and became aware of anti-Latino racism.
+She observed that students from her community were under-served by the school system, profiled as gang members, and women of color having negative representation in the media.
+Rodriguez went to live in Mexico City from age 13 to 15, first with her aunt and then in a rented room.
+She became interested in politically engaged artwork, learning about the political context of murals, and the work of Frida Kahlo with whom she immediately identified.
+When Rodriguez returned to Oakland, she began to respond to anti-immigrant and anti-latino policies in California by associating herself with other Latino activists.
+She began staging walkouts and creating flyers.
+Her political artistic career began to really take shape.
 When she was 16, California Proposition 187 was introduced, marking state level anti-immigrant legislation.